kouki-21/hachimi-site/docs/hachimi/getting-started-jp.md

 On Xiaomi devices without HyperOS, try disabling MIUI Optimizations before installing.
 :::

-1. If you used Umapatcher before, open its settings page and **export the signing key somewhere safe**.
+1. If you used UmaPatcher before, open its settings page and **export the signing key somewhere safe**.
-1. Uninstall the original game if you have not patched it before.
+1. Uninstall the original game **if you have not patched it before using either UmaPatcher version**.
 1. Download and install the latest version of [UmaPatcher Edge](https://github.com/kairusds/UmaPatcher-Edge/releases/latest/download/app-release.apk).
 1. Prepare an installation package for the game, which can be:
     - **Split APK files:** A base APK file and one of the split config APKs (config.arm64_v8a, config.armeabi-v7a, etc.),